Unit 1 - Practice Quiz

 Gauss theorem and Stokes theorem (qualitative) Medium

-C. The surface integral of the curl of over any surface S bounded by the loop C.
+C. The surface integral of the divergence of over any surface S bounded by the loop C.

 D. The volume integral of the curl of over the volume enclosed by the loop C.